Utkarsh-droid/hello-world/README.md

 # hello-world
-this is everyone's way to learn and start
+This is everyone's way to learn and start.
 Hey, I am Utkarsh new here but learning new and interesting things